MMMaellon/digitalgarden/src/site/notes/DigitalGarden/Home.md

 # MMMaellon

 ## About
-I build render farms in the cloud for animation and VFX studios for work and make [VRChat](www.vrchat.com) worlds as a hobby.
+I build render farms in the cloud for animation and VFX studios and make [VRChat](www.vrchat.com) worlds as a hobby.

 ## Directory